paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 These can be identified on aerial imagery to give the aircraft position on the extended centreline of runway 22 (the aircraft appears to make a straight in approach with little lateral deviation).
 The error in this method is estimated to be ±100m when 2500m from the runway, reducing to ±10m at the runway edge.

+Here are two examples.
-Here are a couple of examples, frame 1 (t=0s) where the edge of a settlement and a dark smudge on a sandy part of an island line up.
+Frame 1 (t=0s) shows the line up of the edge of a settlement and a dark smudge on a sandy part of an island line up.
 The magenta line shows the estimated line the aircraft is flying across:

 <center>
 <img src="img/frame0001.jpg" width="200" />&nbsp;
 </center>

-Here are those features on the aerial imagery, the extended centreline of runway 22 is in red:
+Here are those features on the aerial imagery, the transit line is in magenta and the extended centreline of runway 22 is in red:
 <center>
 <img src="img/frame0001_map.png" width="800" />
 </center>

 This puts the aircraft about 2490 ±100m from the threshold of runway 22.

-And here is frame 483 (t=16.0s) where a two distinctive buildings can be seen lined up:
+The second example is frame 483 (t=16.0s) where a two distinctive buildings can be seen lined up:
 <center>
 <img src="img/frame0483.png" width="200" />&nbsp;
 </center>